-2019 is the 150th anniversary of the founding of the New York Genealogical and Biographical Society.
+2019 is the 150th anniversary of the founding of the New York Genealogical and Biographical Society, which created in 1869.
 A century and a half later, the NYG&B has grown into the largest and oldest genealogy society in the state of New York and has helped hundreds of thousands of researchers discover more about their New York ancestor and heritage.

 We're proud to present a series of articles related to the founding of the NYG&B and biographical sketches of the earliest members of the society.
 These articles are authored by Dr. Stanton Biddle, who is a longtime volunteer and has exhaustively researched the early history and members of the NYG&B as part of a recent project.
 The narratives and biographical sketches he has created, and the information he has discovered provide a much-needed chronicle of the society's history, and will be preserved and treasured for many years to come.